-The FUTURA platform interconnects all parties involved in the procurement process on the initiator’s and contractor’s side: Planners, consumers, purchasers, suppliers, service providers, approvers, and controllers.
+FUTURA Cloud interconnects all parties involved in the procurement process on the initiator’s and contractor’s side: Planners, consumers, purchasers, suppliers, service providers, approvers, and controllers.
 These highly functional, collaborative processes mostly come into play in the planning and execution of construction projects and also in the handling of maintenance and small-scale measures.

 Invoices with attached measurement sheets are the rule for services rendered.
 The invoice is posted at the initiator.
 If it turns out that the measurement is incorrect, the invoice must be corrected in consultation with the contractor.
 Consequently the contractor changes the attached measurement sheets and creates a credit note.
 The initiator books the credit to the invoice, etc.

 Depending on the scope of the documentation, this process can be quite complex and is usually handled manually which causes a great deal of extra work on the initiator’s and contractor’s side.